Asuka-neko/MeetCIT/Feature doc.md

 **Filter options on calendar and catalogue:** given a timeframe, certain host or theme of the appointment, the user can filter out the appointments they want to attend the most.

 **Fuzzy search: **the user can search for theme/tag, approximation of name, or other attributes rather than an exact host name.

+## Inspiration
+MeetCIT project is inspired by the situation that MCIT students want to get to know each other but don't have a platform.
+The names mentor and mentee are not limited to a one-direction relationship, but also involved the experience sharing (interships/academic work), group-project discussion and network connection.

+## What It Does
+a website where you can meet other CIT students and fellows, ask for academic advice, do mock interview, or just for casual meetup.